karoliinaparnanen/BachelorsThesis/README.md

 ## 4. Hypoconnectivist Manifesto
-We have entered an era of intangible human traffic, where instead of trading our flesh and our muscle power, Our digital selves are freely sold and bought on the market.
-Credit card purchases, financial records, employment history, cell phone location, medical tests and prescriptions, topics of interest, browsing history and social media activity all up for grabs at a bargain deal.
-Millions are being made in the data broker trade,
-But all we get is free entertainment and an Instagram reel.
-Who gave you the permission to commercialize the digital me?
-Shouldn’t the ownership of one’s personal data be a basic human right?

-It seems with great power comes no responsibility.
-Addictive technology is stealing our focus, our sleep and our autonomy.
-I’m tired of parenting myself like a kid with attention deficiency.
-So please, ban the behavioral nudges, the neuromarketing and the microtargeting, The opinion-confirming echo chambers, the history-repeating recommendations.
-Ban unfair competition, asymmetrical power and monopolies that will otherwise lead to economic totalitarian regime.
-And tax the tech giants based on how much harm they cost on society, amplifying hate speech, fake news and diminishing productivity.
-Like medicine, why doesn’t technology need to prove its safety and efficacy?
-By applying AI-amplified human error into the power structures of authority Institutional racism, oppression and inequality will continue to roam free.

-I’m tired of spaces of normalized corporate design, And people everywhere conditioned to have identical minds.
-We need a new army of hacktivists,
-So that alternative expressions can persist
-And maybe through artistic intervention,
-Our mind can finally recondition.

-Your algorithms assume that the future is like the past, But I dare disagree.
-We all have the power to break ourselves free
-Since we’re all equipped with brain plasticity,
-And by training methods of focus and mindfulness
-We can perhaps cure the mind’s dullness and reclaim our long-lost agency.
-I dare all of you to protest with some proper deep sleep To enter a rare state of noncommercial being
-To reclaim your right to think, feel and dream.
-And embrace the taboos of boredom, unproductivity and inefficiency, To decolonize your mind from the grasp of the attention economy
+We have entered an era of intangible human traffic, <br>
+where instead of trading our flesh and our muscle power,<br>
+Our digital selves are freely sold and bought on the market.<br>
+Credit card purchases, financial records, employment history, cell phone location, <br>
+medical tests and prescriptions, topics of interest, browsing history and social media activity <br>
+all up for grabs at a bargain deal. <br>
+Millions are being made in the data broker trade,<br>
+But all we get is free entertainment and an Instagram reel.<br>
+Who gave you the permission to commercialize the digital me?<br>
+Shouldn’t the ownership of one’s personal data be a basic human right?<br>

+It seems with great power comes no responsibility.<br>
+Addictive technology is stealing our focus, our sleep and our autonomy.<br>
+I’m tired of parenting myself like a kid with attention deficiency.<br>
+So please, ban the behavioral nudges, the neuromarketing and the microtargeting,<br>
+The opinion-confirming echo chambers, the history-repeating recommendations.<br>
+Ban unfair competition, asymmetrical power and monopolies<br>
+that will otherwise lead to economic totalitarian regime.<br>
+And tax the tech giants based on how much harm they cost on society,<br>
+amplifying hate speech, fake news and diminishing productivity.<br>
+Like medicine, why doesn’t technology need to prove its safety and efficacy?<br>
+By applying AI-amplified human error into the power structures of authority<br>
+Institutional racism, oppression and inequality will continue to roam free.<br>

+I’m tired of spaces of normalized corporate design, <br>
+And people everywhere conditioned to have identical minds.<br>
+We need a new army of hacktivists,<br>
+So that alternative expressions can persist<br>
+And maybe through artistic intervention, <br>
+Our mind can finally recondition.<br>

+Your algorithms assume that the future is like the past,<br>
+But I dare disagree.<br>
+We all have the power to break ourselves free<br>
+Since we’re all equipped with brain plasticity,<br>
+And by training methods of focus and mindfulness<br>
+We can perhaps cure the mind’s dullness <br>
+and reclaim our long-lost agency.<br>
+I dare all of you to protest with some proper deep sleep<br>
+To enter a rare state of noncommercial being<br>
+To reclaim your right to think, feel and dream.<br>
+And embrace the taboos of boredom, unproductivity and inefficiency,<br>
+To decolonize your mind from the grasp of the attention economy<br>

 ## Demand for Change